RSM-git/mlops_fake_real_news/reports/README.md

 > Answer:

 We can't find a detailed overview of every single members credit usage.
 However, we did use about 3$ worth of credits.

 ![Text](figures/credits.png)

+The table shows how Cloud Storage uses most of our financial resources.
+This is probably because Docker images/containers are quite large.
 | **Service**    | **Price** |
 |----------------|-----------|
 | Cloud Build    | 0.02$     |